tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 Once the export is complete, you should have a folder with an `index.html` file in it.
 You can't simply open this file in your browser, though, because it depends on a web server to run the game.
 Instead, you can click a new button that appears in the Godot editor at the top-right called **Remote Debug**.
 This will launch a web server for you behind the scenes, so you can play your game in your browser.
 ![Remote Debug](/assets/css/images/posts/2024/11/22/remote.png)

 Congratulations!
-You have successfully exported your game to HTML5 and connecting to you cloud server from your web browser.
+You have successfully exported your game to HTML5 and connecting to your cloud server from your web browser.
 This is one of the final steps to getting your game out there for others to play.
 ![Remote Debug Browser](/assets/css/images/posts/2024/11/22/remote-browser.png)

 [*Back to top*](#how-to-follow-this-part)

 ## Publishing the client (itch.io)

 Now that you have your server set up, the last step is to get our game out there for others to play!
-The popular, and easiest, choice is to host your game on [itch.io](https://itch.io/). itch.io is a platform for hosting, selling, and downloading indie games, and it's free to use.
+The popular and easiest choice is to host your game on [itch.io](https://itch.io/). itch.io is a platform for hosting, selling, and downloading indie games, and it's free to use.
 You can sign up for an account on the [itch.io website](https://itch.io/).

-Once you have registered, click the dropdown at the top-right corner and choose **Dashboard**.
+Once you have registered, click the dropdown in the top-right corner and choose **Dashboard**.

 ![Dashboard](/assets/css/images/posts/2024/11/22/dashboard.png)

 Click the **Create new project** button and fill out all the required fields.

 When it comes to the **Kind of project**, choose **HTML**.
-Then, under **Ploads**, click **Upload files**.
+Then, under **Uploads**, click **Upload files**.
 We will be simply zipping up the folder that we exported earlier (in my case, the `html5` folder inside the `exports` folder), and uploading that zip file.

 ![Zipping the export folder](/assets/css/images/posts/2024/11/22/zip-export-folder.png)